tomxue/ReSampler/README.md

 Resampler uses the C++ wrapper of the outstanding [libsndfile](http://www.mega-nerd.com/libsndfile/) library for sound file I/O operations.
 (I originally embarked upon writing my own sound-file I/O library, but quickly realised the enormity of such an undertaking, and subsequently adopted libsndfile)

 The FIR filter class written for this project uses SSE SIMD instructions when using single-precision floating-point to perform 4 multiply/accumulate operations simultaneously.
 This has been found to yield a speed improvement of approximately 3x.
-Some experimentaion was also done with 2x double-precision SSE2 SIMD, but was found to be no faster than the basic scalar implementation, and has thus been commented-out (but not deleted) from the source.
+Some experimentation was also done with 2x double-precision SSE2 SIMD, but was found to be no faster than the basic scalar implementation, and has thus been commented-out (but not deleted) from the source.

 Resampler was developed on Visual C++ 2015, as it uses some C++11 features.
 (Porting to other environments is intended in the future)